Convergence of Fourier series

-In mathematics, the question of whether the Fourier series of a given periodic function converges to the given function is researched by a field known as classical harmonic analysis, a branch of pure mathematics.
-Convergence is not necessarily given in the general case, and certain criteria must be met for convergence to occur.
+In mathematics, the question of whether the Fourier series of a given periodic function converges to the given function is studied in classical harmonic analysis, a branch of pure mathematics.
+Convergence does not occur in the general casecertain criteria must be met.

 Determination of convergence requires the comprehension of pointwise convergence, uniform convergence, absolute convergence, L^{p} spaces, summability methods and the Cesàro mean.